What Is Valuable Articles Insurance and How Much Does It Cost?

 Although having a valuable articles insurance policy will come at an additional cost, it might not be as expensive as you think, and it will undoubtedly come in handy when you don't have to replace any high-priced items out of pocket.

 Of course, prices will vary depending on the company, where you live, and the plan that you choose.
-But, these policies can cost around 80 cents per $100 of insured goods.
-According to Byards Wright, customers are able to insure $12,000 by paying $125 a year.
+Typical valuable articles insurance policies can cost around 80 cents per $100 of insured goods.
+Customers are able to insure $12,000 by paying just $125 a year.

 Should you get valuable articles insurance coverage?